The role of accreted and in situ populations in shaping the stellar halos of low-mass galaxies: Results

-In Fig. \ref{fig:CumSum_Msigprog} we show the cumulative accreted stellar mass for each galaxy as a function of their significant progenitors' stellar mass, colour-coded by the amount of total accreted stellar mass of the host.
+In Fig. \ref{fig:CumSum_Msigprog}, we show the cumulative accreted stellar mass for each galaxy as a function of their significant progenitors' stellar mass, colour-coded by the amount of total accreted stellar mass of the host.
 We note that the galaxies with more accreted material have accreted more massive significant progenitors.
 Furthermore, in Fig. \ref{fig:SigProg_Macc} we show the number of significant progenitors the galaxies have against their total accreted mass to analyse if there is a relation.
 However, we do not find any clear correlation between these quantities, as opposed to what it is found in MW-mass galaxies in which the higher the amount of accreted material is, the fewer significant progenitors the galaxy had \citep{Monachesi2019}.
 If any, there seems to be an opposite trend for this stellar mass range: the higher the accreted component, the larger the number of significant progenitors.
-This is consistent with the results from Gonzalez-Jara et al. (2024, submitted).
+This is consistent with the results from \cite{Gonzalez-Jara2025}.
+We note that this lack of correlation between total $M_{acc}$ and the number of significant progenitors would persist regardless of the orbital parameters of the satellite galaxies.
+If anything, the orbital parameters may influence the distribution of the accreted stellar mass, potentially affecting the relation between the number of significant progenitors and the accreted mass in our defined stellar halo region.
 The open circle represents Auriga 15, which is a galaxy with an accreted stellar mass of $M_{acc} = 9.74 \times 10^4 \, M_\odot$.
 Given that the stellar particle resolution of the Auriga simulations is $6 \times 10^3 \, M_\odot$, the amount of accreted stellar material in this galaxy is at the resolution's limit.
 Analysing this galaxy in detail, we find that it has a very low number of accreted particles and that not all of them belonged to the same satellite galaxy before being accreted.
 This is the reason why Auriga 15 has 7 significant progenitors, and we highlight that this number must be taken with caution.
 If we discard Auriga 15 when analysing Fig. \ref{fig:SigProg_Macc}, we still find no correlation between the number of significant progenitors of the galaxies and their accreted stellar mass.
 This was also quantified with the Spearman correlation coefficient, for which we obtained a value of $\rho = 0.177$ implying that there is no meaningful correlation between these quantities.
-The colour bar shown in Fig. \ref{fig:SigProg_Macc} represents the total stellar halo mass of the galaxies, but once again we see a huge spread and we do not find any correlation between the mass of the stellar haloes and the amount of significant progenitors of the galaxies.
+The colour bar shown in Fig. \ref{fig:SigProg_Macc} represents the total stellar halo mass of the galaxies, but once again we see a huge spread and we do not find any correlation between the mass of the stellar halos and the amount of significant progenitors of the galaxies.